Exit Planning for the People Behind the Business

 Betsy Grzybinski, CEPA® – Executive Coach and Certified Exit Planning Advisor, Founder of One Percent Today | St. Louis, Missouri

-That is the work Besty does.
+That is the work Betsy does.

 What Is a Certified Exit Planning Advisor (CEPA®)?

 A Certified Exit Planning Advisor is a professional credentialed through the Exit Planning Institute, a leading organization in the business transition space.
-The CEPA® program is built around the Value Acceleration Methodology, a framework that brings together business strategy, owner goals, and exit readiness into one process.
+The CEPA® program is built around the Value Acceleration Methodology, a framework that brings together business strategy, owner goals, and exit-readiness into one process.

 The Part of Exit Planning Most Advisors Skip